wangjia007bond/2018-Developer-Program-Final-Project/design_pattern_desicions.md

 # Destructible
 - Base contract that can be destroyed by owner.
 All funds in contract will be sent to the owner.

+# Pausable
+- Add an option to disable critical contract functionality in case of an emergency.